nukkonyan/SMStats/README.md

 ``SM Stats`` or ``SourceMod Stats`` is a multi-statistical tracking plugin that tracks frags, events, achievements and offers multi-game support, player connection/disconnection messages, player connect sounds, full translation support and more likely to come.

-### This project is just a hobby and is in no way made to compete with HLStatsX:CE nor gameME.
+### This project is only just a hobby and is in no way made to compete with HLStatsX:CE nor gameME.

 ## GitHub page to be updated.